EngineScript/simple-wp-optimizer/README.md

 This ensures our plugin stays up-to-date with the latest WordPress versions without manual intervention.

+### Integration Testing

+The plugin is automatically tested using [WordPress Plugin Integration Test](https://github.com/marketplace/actions/wordpress-plugin-integration-test) GitHub Action.
+Our test matrix includes:

+- PHP versions: 7.4, 8.0, 8.1, 8.2
+- WordPress versions: latest, 6.3, 6.2, 6.1, 6.0, 5.9

+This ensures compatibility across a wide range of environment configurations and helps catch issues early in the development process.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.